garden-io/garden/docs/k8s-plugins/local-k8s/install.md

 ## k3s

 Use this command to install k3s so it is compatible with Garden.
-This command tells k3s to use the docker, disables the traefik ingress controller, takes care to make the kubeconfig user-accessible and sets the kubernetes context as the current one via the `KUBECONFIG` variable.
+This command configures k3s to use docker as the container runtime and disables the traefik ingress controller.
+It also makes the kubeconfig user-accessible and sets the kubernetes context as the current one via the `KUBECONFIG` variable.

 ```bash
 curl -sfL https://get.k3s.io | sh -s - --docker --disable=traefik --write-kubeconfig-mode=644